M-o-a-T/moat-kv/docs/source/client_protocol.rst

 * nodes

 A dict of server ⇒ tick.
-Each server's known Tick values must be consecutive; when they are not, DistKV tries to retrieve the missing entries.
+Each server's known Tick values must be consecutive; when they are not, MoaT-KV tries to retrieve the missing entries.

 * deleted